BlackcurrantLabs/training/docs/index.md

 ### Choose your area of specilization

-There is a saying which goes like *"Jack of all trades, master of none."*.
-The technology landscape it too vast today for a single human to comprehend even if they study all through their life.
-But that's a useless endeavour because you'll never be able to become productive.
+There is a saying which goes *"Jack of all trades, master of none."*.
+The technology landscape is too vast today for a single human to comprehend even if they study all through their life.
+But that's a useless endeavor because you'll never be able to become productive.

 While knowing multiple concepts is important, so is choosing your specialization.
-You should ideally be at a position where you know your field with great detail but are still able to comprehend what your collegues mean when there is a project related discussion happening.
+You should ideally be in a position where you know your field with great detail but are still able to comprehend what your colleagues mean when there is a project-related discussion happening.

 <img src="assets/ChooseYourDepth.png">

-Gaining depth of knowledge of your field is of primary importance, having a working understanding of what your collegues are doing is the next priority.
+Gaining depth of knowledge in your field is of primary importance, and having a working understanding of what your colleagues are doing is the next priority.
-So it's getter to go ahead with a modified saying, **"Jack of all trades, master of *Some*."**
+So it's better to go ahead with a modified saying, **"Jack of all trades, master of *Some*."**

 # **[Get Started with MEAN](/MEAN/)**